 – Member Dyson trying to cop off with a small blonde girl but, as usual, being pipped to it by Member Boxing Steve

-– A really irritating and rotund girl called ‘Hilary’
+– A really irritating girl called ‘Hilary’

 Here’s to September – cheers chaps! x